Canon XSi vs XTi

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS Rebel XSi and Canon EOS Rebel XTi and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the XSi and the XTi have been discontinued, but can regularly be found used on eBay.
+Both the XSi and the XTi have been discontinued, but can regularly be found used on ebay.
 The XTi was replaced by the Canon Xsi, while the XSi was followed by the Canon T1i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the XSi and XTi can be found, respectively, in the Canon XSi Manual (free pdf) or the online Canon XTi Manual.

 So what is the bottom line?
 Is the Canon XSi better than the Canon XTi or vice versa?
 The listing below highlights the relative strengths of the two models.